 If the Court finds that no emergency existed then the status quo will likely remain in place.
 Furthermore, if the Court finds that the Petitioning parent has filed a frivolous or fraudulent request then the Court may reduce their visitation or issue financial sanctions.
 It cannot be stressed enough that you should consult with an attorney in order to determine whether the situation truly constitutes an “emergency.”

-If you suspect that your child’s other parent is abusing controlled substances, or is otherwise placing your child in danger, then contact my office today to speak with a Virginia Beach child custody lawyer.
-We also service Norfolk, Chesapeake, Portsmouth, Suffolk, Newport News, Hampton, Williamsburg, and Yorktown, as well as the surrounding counties of Northampton, Isle of Wight, York and James City.
+If you suspect that your child’s other parent is abusing controlled substances, or is otherwise placing your child in danger, then contact my office today to speak with a child custody lawyer.
+We also serve clients in Virginia Beach, Norfolk, Chesapeake, Portsmouth, Suffolk, Newport News, Hampton, Williamsburg, and Yorktown, as well as the surrounding counties of Northampton, Isle of Wight, York and James City.